-Site Name The Ringway Centre Allocation Community Space Size 0.47 ha (4725.32 m 2) Perimeter 299.9 m Ownership Land is owned by London Borough of Lewisham; Buildings bought and owned by the community (GPCG).
-Historic / Current Use The site was previously occupied by semi-detached housing; part of the rear gardens formed the gardens/badminton courts of the Three Gables (where Edith Nesbit once lived).
+Site Name The Ringway Centre Allocation Community Space Size 0.47 ha (4725.32 m 2) Perimeter 299.9 m Ownership Land is owned by London Borough of Lewisham; Buildings bought Ownership and owned by the community (GPCG).
+The site was previously occupied by semi-detached housing; part of the rear gardens formed the gardens/badminton courts of the Historic / Current Use Three Gables (where Edith Nesbit once lived).
 The houses were demolished.
 The buildings were erected by the community and have been used as a community space ever since.
-Proposed Use Remain as a community hub, with renewed buildings and the gateway to the nature trail and outdoor learning Camp Nesbit site and link to the proposed Urban National Park.
-Policy SA5: The The Ringway Centre, identified is allocated for community Ringway Centre uses and redevelopment for alternative uses will not be supported.
+Democia as a companyity but with repound buildings and the Remain as a community hub, with renewed buildings and the Proposed Use gateway to the nature trail and outdoor learning Camp Nesbit site and link to the proposed Urban National Park.
+Policy SA5: The The Ringway Centre, identified is allocated for community uses and redevelopment for alternative uses will not be Ringway Centre supported.
+1